The Remy Project: Reconciling The Etymology for the Hamite Descendants of Noah

 In the early period of Egypt, during the Old Kingdom, Egypt was referred to as Kemet (Kermit), or simply Kmt , which means the Black land.
 They called themselves "remetch en Kermet", which means the "People of the Black Land".
 The term refers to the rich soil found in the Nile Valley and Delta.

-The name of Egypt in hieroglyphics is Kern, which becomes Remi in demotic...
+The name of Egypt in hieroglyphics is Kern, which becomes Kemi in demotic/coptic...
 Remi seems to also mean Kemi.
 Kemi is another way of saying Kemet.
 (The Hebrews referred to Egypt as Mizraim.
-Coptic referred to Egypt as Chami or Remi) The names Mizraim and Remi basically held the same meaning: Egypt.
+Coptic referred to Egypt as Chami or Remi) The names Mizraim and Remi basically held the same meaning during the same time period: Egypt.

-Some believe the Kemetians (aka Miazraim/Remi) built the pyramids.
+Some believe the Kemetians (aka Miazraim/Kemi) built the upper pyramids.

 The pyramid builders were not people who had evolved from animals over millions of years.
 Rather, they were once part of an advanced civilization which built an imposing tower that soared over the plains of Babylon (Genesis 11), a people descended from a family that disembarked from the 15,000-ton ocean-going Ark (Genesis 6–8).
 We still do not know exactly how they accomplished all their engineering feats in ancient Egypt, but we can be sure that a people who were less than 30 generations from Adam had incredible intellectual skills.
 Source: https://answersingenesis.org/archaeology/ancient-egypt/the-pyramids-of-ancient-egypt/